 Dine early - Enjoy dinner as early as possible.
 This gives the body a chance to start processing your food and begin digesting it before trying to sleep.
 Aim to continue this even when on holiday, when we all tend to overeat a little more.
 Finishing a meal by 7pm then waiting to eat again at breakfast around 7am gives your digestive system a chance to slow down from working hard.

-Water works –We need water for metabolising nutrient absorption, elimination and circulation which have a major impact on our health and skin.
+Water works – We need water for metabolising nutrient absorption, elimination and circulation, which all have a major impact on our health and skin.
 In a perfect world we would all drink water fresh from the mountains; you can really taste the difference.
-The water in our towns and cities is re-filtered so it loses its natural mineral content.
+The water in our towns and cities is refiltered so it loses its natural mineral content.
 What it does contain is antibiotics and hormones (from contraceptives) so try to avoid it if you can.
-Installing a reverse osmosis water could really help.
+Installing a reverse osmosis water system could really help.
 You can then keep bottles of freshly filtered water in glass bottles in the fridge.
-You don’t need to buy special bottles; simply re-use those from the supermarket or fill up a jug, that way you’ll always have plenty on hand to stay hydrated.
+You don’t need to buy special bottles; simply reuse those from the supermarket or fill up a jug, that way you’ll always have plenty on hand to stay hydrated.
 Aim to drink a litre every day.
 If you spread your intake out evenly it shouldn’t feel too onerous.
-If you prefer a little flavour, add the juice of half a lemon.
+If you prefer a little flavour, add the juice of 1/2 a lemon.
 It’s a great way to wake your system up in the morning too, as the lemon helps maintain your body’s pH balance.
 This works best with warm water, as it’s not so much of a ‘shock’ to your body first thing.

 Avoid inflammatory foods – Foods high in refined carbohydrates like white bread and pasta, sugar, fried foods, red and processed meats and margarine spreads are considered to be ‘inflammatory’.
 They put stress on your immune system – like a high alert - making it less able to fight infection over time.
 The best way?
-Avoid them as much as possible.
+We try to avoid them as much as possible.